grumply/ef/README.md

 Current work is aimed at a reasonable base of integrated utility libraries, like IO.
 The language is very much still in a state of flux, so if you see an improvement to be made, let's make it!

 There's plenty left to do.
-If you're interested in joining the search for the best general-purpose language, jump in!
+If you're interested in joining the search for an optimal implementation, jump in!

 Note: the name Ef comes from "Effect" or "endless forms" from Darwin's 'On the Origin of Species.'